redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

 ### StorageClass

 - PVC expansion must be supported and enabled by the StorageClass and underlying storage driver of the REC PVCs.
--The relevant StorageClass is the one associated with the REC PVCs.
+- The relevant StorageClass is the one associated with the REC PVCs.
 The StorageClass for existing PVCs cannot be changed.
 - Verify the StorageClass is configured with `allowVolumeExpansion: true`.
 - Verify your storage driver supports online expansion.